(17) The Plan Has Been Laid Out

 Isn't that just increasing the difficulty of their journey even more?

-Noticing Riang's change in expression, Owen explained, "Don't look at me like that… There's a reason why I'm bringing him over and that's because of his stamina.
+Noticing Riang's change in expression, Owen explained, "Don't look at me like that… There's a reason why I'm bringing him over and that's because of his stamina and trustworthiness.
 Even if I have the ability to store items into a pocket dimension, it has its limitations.
 I wish you'd understand my reasons for doing this."

 "But, couldn't you just bring someone else who's more reliable?
 I'm just afraid that he'd bring us down."
-Riang didn't hate Oslan at all.
+Riang continued.

 In fact, she found him quite easy to talk to.
 He even became her friend because of that.